Tfindelkind/acropolis-sdk-go/README.md

-# ntnx-golang-client-sdk
+# acropolis-sdk-go
-This is a simple Golang Client SDK for the Nutanix Rest API
+This is a simple golang SDK for the Nutanix REST API